AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 ## Step 1b: Add an own NIO Handler

-Our handler is going to receive HTTP request parts (because we put `addHTTPServerHandlers` in the pipeline before us), and it is going to send back HTTP to the client:
+Our handler is going to receive HTTP request parts (because we put `configureHTTPServerPipeline` in the pipeline before us), and it is going to send back HTTP to the client:

 <img src="/images/gh.svg" style="height: 1em; margin-bottom: -0.1em; text-align: bottom;"/>